LT6083 - Event Sponsorship and Fundraising (2019/20)

 LT4013 Marketing for Aviation and Creative Industries

 Building on students existing knowledge of marketing and marketing communication concepts and theories gained previously on the Course (L4 and L5) the module will introduce students to the principles and practice of sponsorship in an event context.

-The module will start off examining the nature, role and application of sponsorship in the events industry.
-It will introduce sponsorship as part of the Integrated Marketing Communication Mix and explore experiential events as part of brand management strategies.
-Sponsorship activation case studies will be presented also.
-Other sources of event funding will be introduced at this stage.
-LO2
+The module will start off examining the nature, role and application of fundraising in the events industry.
+It will introduce fundraising as part of the Integrated Marketing Communication Mix and explore experiential events as part of brand management strategies.
+Fundraising and sponsorship activation case studies will be presented also.
+In addition to fundraising other sources of event funding will be introduced at this stage.

 The syllabus will then focus on the practical knowledge required for effective event sponsorship sale.
 Students will learn how to identify and secure sponsors and other sources of funding and they will gain best practice knowledge on how to prepare a sponsorship proposal/pitch.
 Sponsorship management practices will be introduced along with the legal aspects of fundraising, partnership and sponsorship and methods of evaluating sponsorship and grant making relationships.
 LO1